-As shown in the timeline below, the Envision Littleton process was launched in the spring of 2018 as a prelude to initiating an update of the city's Comprehensive Plan.
+As shown in the timeline below, the Envision Littleton process was launched in the spring of 2018 as a prelude to initiating an update of the City's Comprehensive Plan.
 Concurrently, a first-ever Transportation Master Plan for Littleton will also be developed in 2019.
-Envision Littleton's initial phase will provide a firm foundation for these more in-depth planning efforts and a basis for ensuring both plans are well-aligned.
-The considerations, concepts and direction from earlier special area plans and studies will also be factored into the community-wide plans.
-The goals, policies and other specifics in the Comprehensive Plan will provide further context for the vision and guiding principles.
+Envision Littleton's initial phase will provide a firm foundation for these more in-depth planning efforts and a basis for ensuring both plans are well-aligned and that the considerations, concepts and direction from earlier special area plans and studies are factored into the community-wide plans.
+The goals, policies and other specifics in the Comprehensive Plan will also provide further context for the vision and guiding principles.